emmawalshdev/kaytea_art/TESTING.md

 1. Activate your virtual environment.

-2. Install coverage by runnning the following command:
+2. Install coverage by running the following command:

     ```
     pip3 install coverage